snpdev/demok8s/README.md

 **Install Helm & verify that Tiller is up & running successfully**

     helm init
+    # Verify that tiller is up & running
+    helm version
-    kubectl get pods -n kube-system     <--Verify that tiller is up & running helm list                           <-- This should work without any error
+    # This should work without any error
+    helm list

 ## Private and Public Ingress